-If you have no reservations about eggplant, however, and want to try a completely different side dish featuring it, check out my dahi baingan recipe.
+If you want to try a completely different side dish featuring eggplant, check out this baingan raita (dahi baingan).
 Interestingly, it is the complete opposite of this recipe.
-While this one's bold and intense, the one made with dahi (yoghurt) has cool and soothing notes.
-Both taste fantastic with any gravy based chicken or meat dinner.
+While this one's bold and intense, baingan raita is cooling and mild.
+Both taste fantastic with any gravy-based chicken or meat dinner.

 Ingredients